Skip to content

 Enter the notion of "roofing squares."
 This unit of measurement simplifies the calculation process by standardizing how roofing materials are ordered and quantified.
 One roofing square equals 100 square feet of area.
 When professionals discuss roof sizes, they often refer to the number of roofing squares required, making it easier to communicate and plan.

-Steps to Measure Roof Square Footage By Hand
+Step-by-Step: How to Measure Roof Square Footage by Hand

 While it's not that common to measure a roof by hand these days, there are still contractors out there who want to do it by hand.
 If you are one of those, it's time to roll up your sleeves and delve into the process of measuring the square footage of a roof.
 This section outlines a step-by-step approach to help you navigate the intricacies of roof measurements with confidence.